 - Amendments — Details of the amendments that have been applied to a piece legislation, including links to, and details of, the amending work.

 - Publication and Promulgation — Dates and details of the initial publication, including gazette numbers, with links to the gazette PDFs for reference purposes.

 - Points in Time — Historical points in time for previous amended versions of legislation, where available.

-See the Content API technical documentation for more details.
+See the Content API developer guide for more details.

 Using the Content API

 It’s easy for you or your developers to get started with the Content API’s free tier.
 You can then contact us to upgrade your account for more content when you’re ready.

 To get started, follow our Quick Start guide to sign up for a free account and get going.
 This will give your developers an idea of what’s available from the API and what can be done with it.

 You can access content from more countries and localities (such as municipalities in South Africa) by contacting us to upgrade your account.

 We provide guidance and technical support to assist you with integrating your systems with the Content API.
 Please get in touch and we’ll be happy to assist you.